Husband and Wife relation issue

 Dear Client,

-The first step in seeking custody or visitation of a child is to file a petition in the family court where the child resides.
+The first step in seeking custody or visitation of a child is to file a petition in the family/district court where the child resides.
 The petition can be filed by either parent, grandparents, or any other person who has an interest in the child's welfare.
-Even if one parent has custody, the other parent will have visitation rights.
-Under Section 6(a) of the Hindu Minority and Guardianship Act, 1956, the custody of a child below 5 years of age is given to the mother.
-As per the Guardians an
+Even if one parent has custody, the other parent will have visitation rights. .
+Both the custodial and non-custodial parents have an obligation to act in good faith.
+A "fixed visitation" schedule is when the judge orders when the

 Dear Client,